 Hardness: Amazon Sword Plant can tolerate hard and soft water equally.
 However, a water hardness level of 2 – 12 dGH is recommended.

 Amazon Sword Plant should be provided with medium lighting, I would say that they will need at least 20 – 30 PAR with full-spectrum lighting (5000 and 7000k).
 Lighting duration per day should be between 8 – 10 hours if you do not use CO2.

 This plant can survive even in a low-light environment.
 However, the growth rate will be slow and the leaves will become darker in color.

 It is a known fact that plants are natural filters; however, a mechanical filter will help reduce the load of filtration effort from the plants.
 Ensure you keep a normal filtration system in the tank so that it can help wash out pollutants out of the tank water.

-This plant grows best in the loosely packed substrate or a good alternative like Aquarium gravel.
+This plant grows best in a loosely packed substrate or a good alternative like Aquarium gravel.
 The chosen substrate should have a depth of 2.5 – 3 inches (6 – 8 cm) at the base of the tank.

-The reason for this is because the Amazon Sword Plant’s roots will grow to be quite large and extensive, growing deep and wide in the tank.
+The reason for this is that the Amazon Sword Plant’s roots will grow to be quite large and extensive, growing deep and wide in the tank.
 Therefore, having enough substrate depth will help to accommodate this plant and ensure that it stays rooted properly.

 ADA Amazonia soil, Caribsea Eco-Complete Aquasoil, Seachem Flourite Black Sand, etc. are excellent choices and they are rich in essential nutrients.